ViRGIS-Team/gdal-upm/README.md

 ## Development and Use in the player

+> NOTE For the avoidance of doubt, Conda is NOT required when the application is deployed as a Unity application.
+All required libraries are automatically included in the distribution package created by Unity.

 The scripts for accessing GDAL/OGR functions are included in the `OSGEO`namespace and follow the [GDAL/OGR C# Api](https://gdal.org/api/csharp.html).

 The GDAL library is loaded as an unmanaged native plugin.
 This plugin will load correctly in the player when built.
 See below for a note about use in the Editor.